-The growth of Adaro Group’s operations have also come with the opportunities to keep expanding the group’s operations domestically and internationally, as well as the need to optimize the group’s finances through investments in financial instruments.
+he Adaro Group operations have grown vertically to a much larger size as well as horizontally to include many different industries, both directly and indirectly related to its core business.
+Also come with this transformation are the opportunities to keep expanding the operations domestically and internationally as well as the need to optimize the group’s finances through cross-border investments in financial instruments.
 The Adaro Capital business pillar was established to take on all these roles to capitalize on the group’s financial resources and extensive networks for capturing profitable investment opportunities that will generate significant returns for the shareholders.

 Through its subsidiaries, Adaro Capital has been making its way to be one of the group’s profit centers by engaging in several business deals and is rising to play an even bigger role in the group by constantly seeking the lucrative potentials in both real and financial sectors.
 The Adaro Capital pillar is supported by several subsidiaries based overseas, such as Arindo Holdings (Mauritius) Ltd., Adaro Capital Ltd. and Vindoor Investments Ltd.